Download the all-new Republic app:

 Advertisement

-On this day, many governmental and non-governmental organisations that are active in human rights sector schedule special events to commemorate day, as many civil and social-cause organisations do.
-As we celebrate special day, here we have curated a list of must-watch indie films that are based on human rights.
+On this day, many governmental and non-governmental organisations that are active in the human rights sector schedule special events to commemorate the day, as many civil and social-cause organisations do.
+As we celebrate the special day, here we have curated a list of must-watch indie films that are based on human rights.

 Advertisement